devanshujoshi/devopstest/Scenario2/README.md

 **1) What are different artifacts you need to create - name of the artifacts and its purpose**

 - **providers.tf**
-When executing the terraform init command, Terraform will check that the version of the installed Terraform binary that executes the Terraform configuration file corresponds to the version specified in the required_version property of the terraform block.
+Terraform relies on plugins called "providers" to interact with remote systems.Terraform configurations must declare which providers they require, so that Terraform can install and use them.When executing the terraform init command, if no version is specified, Terraform downloads the latest version of the provider, otherwise it downloads the specified version.After successful installation, Terraform writes information about the selected providers to the dependency lock file.
 ```
 terraform {
   required_providers {